 Disposable socks may be worn on top of the Qutenza patches if your feet are being treated.

-Sometimes your doctor or nurse may put a bandage on top of the Qutenza patch to keep the patch firmly on your skin.
+Sometimes your doctor or healthcare professional may put a bandage on top of the Qutenza patch to keep the patch firmly on your skin.

 Do not attempt to remove the patch yourself.
-Your doctor or nurse will remove it for you.
+Your doctor or healthcare professional will remove it for you.

-At the end of the Qutenza treatment your doctor or nurse will clean the treated skin with cleansing gel from a tube supplied with the kit.
+At the end of the Qutenza treatment your doctor or healthcare professional will clean the treated skin with cleansing gel from a tube supplied with the kit.
 Cleansing gel will be left on your skin for one minute and then wiped off to remove any remaining medicine that may be left on your skin after treatment.
 After the cleansing gel has been wiped off, the area will be gently washed with soap and water.

 Do not touch the patch with your hands.